 “Signs, signs, everywhere are signs.”
 Yep, it’s hard to ignore.
 You need help with marketing if you’re seeing the following:

 You or your team don’t have the right expertise.
 Unless you’re a megabrand like Home Depot or Nike, your marketing department and resources are probably lean.
-You may not have a subject matter expert on staff for every marketing function you need.
-Professionals you can hire often have dedicated skills and expertise in areas like Google ads, Facebook ads, SEO, e-mail, copywriting, web design and development, tradeshows and events, graphic design, photography, videography, digital advertising, and proposal development – to name a few.
+In addition, you may not have a subject matter expert on staff for every marketing function you need.
+Professionals you can hire have dedicated skills and expertise often in Google ads, Facebook ads, SEO, e-mail, copywriting, web design and development, tradeshows and events, graphic design, photography, videography, digital advertising, and proposal development – to name a few.

 Even if you have a jack-of-all-trades marketing person on your team, there’s probably an area that’s not their strength.
 That’s an opportunity to add that skill to your business and reach your goals.

 The workload doesn’t warrant a full-time role.
-Now, imagine if you had to hire a full-time person on your team for each function identified in the point above.
+Now, imagine if you had to hire a full-time person for each function identified above.
 That’s a lot in salary, taxes, and benefits you’re directly adding to the payroll.
 And, is it even needed 40 hours a week?
-For smaller and medium-sized businesses, the answer is – no. If you don’t have enough work for a full-time role, then outsourcing your marketing is the answer.
+For smaller and medium-sized businesses, the answer is – no. So, if you don’t have enough work for a full-time role, outsourcing your marketing is the answer.

 You’re not reaching business goals or getting the results you need.
 Several reasons may cause this to happen.
-An expert can uncover hidden opportunities, discover untapped resources, and see your business from a different perspective.
+An expert can uncover hidden opportunities, discover untapped resources, and see your business differently.
 Enlisting help can get you to the promised land quickly and efficiently, so you can focus on what you love.

 Projects are always behind.
 Time is of the essence, and being first to market is critical.
-If you miss opportunities or aren’t able to connect with your audience in time, it can lead to lost sales.
-When marketing projects frequently run behind or get eliminated because of the lack of time, adding support will bring in more hands-on deck to keep things moving forward.
+If you miss opportunities or can’t connect with your audience in time, it can lead to lost sales.
+When marketing projects frequently run behind or get eliminated because of the lack of time, adding support will bring more hands on deck to keep things moving forward.

 There’s too much work for your team.
 When you know you should be focusing on marketing, but everyone is already drowning in the day-to-day operations, you need help.
 Adding the extra support will get new projects started and keep them going without any distractions.

 Your marketing isn’t the best representation of your business.
 Is your reaction, “Gosh, that isn’t exactly how I envisioned it, but it’ll do in the meantime?”
 At least it’s checked off the list.
 Right?
 Well, maybe.
-When you’re just getting started or don’t have the budget or time, you may skimp in the marketing department.
-And sometimes that works for a while.
+You may skimp in the marketing department when you’re just getting started or don’t have the budget or time.
+And sometimes, that works for a while.

 But if you don’t love what you’re putting out into the universe, it’s time for a change.
 Your business deserves to come to life exactly how you dreamed it would.